michaelelrom/community/README.md

 # Community

 Welcome to the Itential Community repository.
 Here you will find content that can be imported into your Itential Platform.
 The content is meant to be used as examples for your use cases.

+Have something that we don't?
 Feel free to sanitize and contribute back following our [contribution guide](./contributing.md).

-## Getting started
+## Structure

-If applicable, the directories in this repository will be structured as follows:
+As applicable, the directories in this repository will be structured as follows:

     Assets
     ├── Vendor